RANORYA/Dungeon-Slayers-Github/README.md

 ## 📖 About The Game

-Dungeon Slayer is a 3D Action-RPG designed specifically for mobile devices.
-The goal was to bring the depth of PC role-playing games to the palm of your hand.
+Dungeon Slayer is a 3D Action-RPG game designed specifically for mobile devices.
+Its purpose is to test skills in Unity and C programming and build a portfolio.
+It is actively under development.

-In this project, I focused on creating a robust architecture that handles complex RPG systems like inventory management, stats, and real-time combat while maintaining high performance on mobile hardware.

 ### ✨ Key Features